-- This past November, the U.S. Supreme Court heard oral arguments in the Timothy Foster case.
+- In November 2015, the U.S. Supreme Court heard oral arguments in the Timothy Foster case.
 Civil rights attorney Steven Bright argued to the Court, “The [Georgia] prosecutors focused on the race of the black prospective jurors in their notes, struck all four black prospective jurors, gave reasons for the strikes that were false, incredible, and contradictory, and argued to the all-white jury that it should impose a death sentence to deter people [living] in the projects.”

 - Veteran NPR court-watcher Nina Totenberg recently commented that “Most experts say,” the only way to address systemic racial bias in jury selection, “would be to eliminate or drastically limit peremptory strikes.”

 - At the Civil Jury Project conference in the fall of 2015, Yale University’s well-known law professor Akhil Amar called the existence of peremptory strikes “a disgrace,” and without constitutional basis.

 - As recently as February, 2016, lawyers and judges from across California met to discuss a proposal to reduce the number of peremptories allowed in state courts (Courthouse News Service, 2/9/2016).

 For those who live and work outside the jury trial system, it can be hard to understand why parties would need peremptories.
 And that is where trial lawyers and those who work with them have not fulfilled their advocacy burden.
 We have not yet done an effective job of explaining the benefits of a peremptory strike.